SimulatedGREG/electron-vue/docs/en/using-static-assets.md

 </script>
 ```

 Here `webpack` will not bundle the `unsplash.png` image and the app will look inside the `static/imgs/unsplash.png` directory for the asset.
+This is simple thanks to `vue-loader` doing most of the dirty work for us.

 #### Use Case in JS with `path` and `__static`